pyjamabrah/pyjamabrah/content/products/library/index.md

           - chapter: "more lectures will be uploaded in due time..."
         - section: "Embedded Systems Podcast!"
           id: "podcast"
-          description: "Casual chats with Industry Experts focused on their career paths, technology trends, skills and opportunities."
+          description: "Casual chats with Industry Experts focused on their journeys, technology trends, skills and opportunities."
           open: "open"
           chapters:
           - chapter: "Manav | SoC Design flow, MIPS, RISC-V and Automotive"